flatpak/xdg-desktop-portal/doc/building-and-running.rst

 Testing
 -------

-To execute the test suite present in XDG Desktop Portal, make sure you built it with ``-Dlibportal=enabled``, and run:
+To execute the test suite present in XDG Desktop Portal, run:

 .. code-block:: shell